 Operational costs drop when you outsource bookkeeping services.
 Hiring in-house staff may seem less expensive on an hourly rate basis, but keep in mind what it takes to hire, train, and supervise them into competency.
 Then factoring in payroll taxes, benefits, and turnover, the calculated hourly compensation for in-house staff, adds up to much more than what they get paid per hour.

 Outsourcing routine bookkeeping tasks frees your in-house team to focus on revenue-generating processes, production, and other core services.
 You’re also saved from finding work for the in-house accounting staff when their work is up-to-date.
 Using a service means paying for only the hours you need.

 Nitty-gritty accounting details can plague senior staff, but when you take that demand off them, you create an environment where they can focus on income-generating ideas and areas.

 Improve the Quality of Work

-To outsource your bookkeeping is to place your paperwork into the hands of professionals who have an up-to-date working knowledge of:
+To outsource your bookkeeping is to place your paperwork into the hands of professionals who have up-to-date working knowledge of:

 - GAAP standards

 - Tax requirements